 - British Ecological Society - Offers a wide range of resources and advice including a careers booklet ‘Rooting for a Career in Ecology’ or ‘Environmental Management’

 - The Environmentalist - Provides the latest news and insight to the environment sector as well as jobs board.

 Competition for jobs in this sector is fierce and work experience could be the deciding factor to securing a graduate job.
 Undertaking work experience is invaluable in developing expertise and the all-important transferrable skills, which will help you demonstrate your motivation and commitment to this area of work.

 However finding experience will take time and effort; employers receive many CV’s every week so you will have to work hard to stand out from the crowd.
-You can find out more about how to create a targeted CV through the Purple Door website.
+You can find out more about how to create a targeted CV through the Careers and Employability website.

 The key to success is to prepare thoroughly, do your research and organise your experience in good time.
 Think about small and medium size companies as well as large organisations.
 Please be aware that some of the opportunities overseas may well have a cost involved so it is important that details are checked carefully.

 It is also worth considering the voluntary sector for work experience; the Careers and Employability Service offers current students and graduates access to a Virtual Volunteering Bank which provides local opportunities to undertake alongside your studies.
 Similarly you can access these opportunities through the paper-based bank located in the Careers and Employability centre.